-Figure 13: Normalized throughput vs. Digital Opportunity Index

 The Digital Opportunity Index (DOI)

 The Digital Opportunity Index is a comprehensive metric made up of a composite of 11 core indicators that aims to track progress made in infrastructure, opportunity and utilization.
 If we correlate the PingER performance measurements (jitter, loss and throughput) with ITU’s indices we get moderate to strong correlations.
 Moderate to strong correlations are obtained with the DOI and other development indices (not shown here) that are more technology or Internet related.
 The Following table summarizes the R2 values which are for the correlations of PingER measurements with DOI and GDP/cap.